-Christmas is one of the most popular times to travel, after all it’s when most people get time off work.
-Tis the season to spoil yourself and those you love, so a little break is a great way to spend quality time with the family.
-Holidays should be relaxing, however travelling with family, particularly at Christmas time, isn’t always the most relaxing experience.
+Holidays should be relaxing, however travelling with family, particularly at Christmas time, isn’t always the most joyful experience.
 Whether the whole family is heading overseas or just living it up in a holiday house by the beach, tensions can run high.
-We’re here to rescue you from a grinchy Christmas with our top 5 tips on how to survive the holidays with family and friends.
+But never fear, we’re here to rescue you from a grinchy Christmas with our top 5 tips on how to survive the silly season with family and friends.

-There’s nothing like being crammed in to give you cabin fever and have relatives of all ages snapping at each other.
+Nobody likes cabin fever, especially when crammed in a tiny apartment with all your relatives.
 Ensure you won’t be stuck in each other’s back pockets by staying somewhere large enough to comfortably accommodate everybody.
 It’s amazing what a bit of space can do for keeping the peace.
-A central area is great for hanging out, swapping stories and opening presents and is the perfect way to bring everyone together while still enjoying some space when you need a break from everyone.
+A central area is great for hanging out, swapping stories and opening presents, but just ensure you have your own space to go when you need some alone time.

 Activities need to offer variety and should be well thought out beforehand.
 Thinking ahead means families of all ages will be entertained.
-Smaller groups are best for special interest activities while bigger groups are a great way to spend time together.
-Beach walks, shell collecting and beach cricket are fun ways to get everyone involved while fishing trips are great for the guys and older kids and shopping will score you points with the girls and younger children.
+Beach walks, shell collecting and beach cricket are fun ways to get everyone involved.
+While fishing trips are great for the guys and older kids and shopping will score you points with the girls.
 You’ll enjoy swapping stories at the end of the day and you just never know, gran might just surprise you with her catching skills.